Search API | Urbi On-Prem | 2GIS Documentation

 Example:

-• Domain name for Search API: search.example.com
+• Domain name for Search API: search-api.example.com

-• Domain name for Catalog API: catalog.example.com
+• Domain name for Catalog APIs: catalog-api.example.com

 Place a PostgreSQL cluster with the domain name catalog-postgresql.storage.example.local in the private network.
 This instruction assumes that the cluster works on the standard port 5432.